Masked-Fox-Productions/namegiver/README.md

 The following features are planned for future releases:

 ### Enhanced Name Generation
-- **Multiple Categories** – Generate names for Characters, Locations, Battles, Artifacts, Monsters, and more
+- **Multiple Categories** – Generate names for Characters, Locations, Historical Events, Artifacts, Monsters, and more
 - **Category-Specific Prompting** – Tailored generation strategies for each name category
 - **Batch Generation** – Create multiple names at once with consistent theming